Professor Duncan Wheeler

-Reviews: Bulletin of the Comediantes; Bulletin of Spanish Studies; Comedia Performance; Estreno; Hispanic Research Journal; International Journal of Iberian Studies; New Cinemas; Revista de libros; Shakespeare Bulletin; Studies in Spanish and Latin American Cinemas; Journal of World Popular Music; Times Literary Supplement.
+Reviews: Bulletin of the Comediantes; Bulletin of Spanish Studies; Comedia Performance; Estreno; Hispanic Research Journal; International Journal of Iberian Studies; Modern Drama; New Cinemas; Portuguese Literary and Cultural Studies; Revista de libros; Shakespeare Bulletin; Studies in Spanish and Latin American Cinemas; Journal of World Popular Music; Times Literary Supplement.

-Media Citations/Interviews: ABC, El País, BBC Radio Scotland, The Observer, The Spectator, Radio 1 Poland, Radio Sputnik, El Norte de Castilla, La Nueva España, Times Higher Education, Radio Marca.
+Media Citations/Interviews: ABC, El País, BBC Radio Scotland, BBC World Service Newshour, Chapel FM, Garage (VICE UK), ITV Granada Reports, The Observer, The Spectator, Radio 1 Poland, Radio Sputnik, El Norte de Castilla, La Nueva España, Times Higher Education, Radio Marca.

-'Is there a future for bullfighting in the city that Hemingway loved most?', Prospect, 22 August 2018, available at https://www.prospectmagazine.co.uk/arts-and-books/is-there-a-future-for-bullfighting-in-the-city-that-hemingway-loved-most.
+'Is there a future for bullfighting in the city that Hemingway loved most?', Prospect, 22 August 2018.